jitsi/jigasi/README.md

 docker run -d -p 2700:2700 alphacep/kaldi-en:latest
 ```

-Then configure the transcription class with the following properly in `~/jigasi/jigasi-home/sip-communicator.properties`:
+Then configure the transcription class with the following property in `~/jigasi/jigasi-home/sip-communicator.properties`:

 ```
-org.jitsi.jigasi.transcription.customService=org.jitsi.jigasi.transcription.VoskTranscriptionService
+org.jitsi.jigasi.transcription.customService=VOSK
 ```

 Finally, configure the websocket URL of the VOSK service in `~/jigasi/jigasi-home/sip-communicator.properties`: